C++ Core Guidelines: Rules about Resource Management

 auto widget = makeWidget(10);

-• If your factory must be polymorphic such as a virtual constructor, you have to use a smart pointer.
+• If your factory is polymorphic, such as a virtual constructor, you must use a smart pointer.
 I have already written about this special use case.
 Read the details in the post: C++ Core Guidelines: Constructors (C.50).

 • If the object is cheap to copy and the caller should be the owner of the widget, use an object.
 If not cheap to copy, use a std::unique_ptr.